vkola-lab/tmi2022/README.md

 <li>-M set to -1 by default to tile the image at all magnifications.
 Set it to the value of the desired magnification to tile only at that magnification and save space</li>

 ### (b) Training Patch Feature Extractor
 Go to './feature_extractor' and config 'config.yaml' before training.
 The trained feature extractor based on contrastive learning is saved in folder './feature_extractor/runs'.
 We train the model with patches cropped in single magnification (20X).
-Before training, put paths to all pathces in
+Before training, put paths to all pathces in 'all_patches.csv' file.
 ```
 python run.py
 ```